learn-co-curriculum/dsc-obtaining-your-data-lab/README.md

 Your boss gives you a general description of some of the datasets at your disposal for analyzing weekly store sales.
 They're eventually looking for you to build a model to help determine what factors impact sales, and model future sales forecasting for business planning.

 Most of the properietary store data sits in the company sql database, accessible by all managers and above.
-Your boss provides you with the following basic schema:
+The database is called **Walmart.db** Your boss provides you with the following basic schema:

 <img src='db_schema.jpg' width=500>